hiroshiban/Mcalibrator2/README.md

 end % classdef brontesLL
 ```

-After completing these setups, please launch Mcalibrator2, check whether your own colorimeter is properly registered (if registered, your apparatus is listed in the dropdown-list on ***“config”*** tab), and check whether your colarimeter can communicate with Mcalibrator2.
+After completing these setups, please launch Mcalibrator2, check whether your own colorimeter is properly registered (if registered, your apparatus is listed in the dropdown-list on ***"config"*** tab), and check whether your colarimeter can communicate with Mcalibrator2.

 [return to menu](#Menu)

 # <a name = "CustomEstimation"> How to add your own chromaticity estimation methods to Mcalibrator2 </a>

 You can easily add your own chromaticity estimation procedure(s) to Mcalibrator2 as you like.
 To do this, please
-１．Register your own estimation method(s) to a list of estimation-method file, and
+1. Register your own estimation method(s) to a list of estimation-method file, and
-２. Create MATLAB function(s) which describe your own chromaticity estimation procedure(s).
+2. Create MATLAB function(s) which describe your own chromaticity estimation procedure(s).

 To register your own chromaticity estimation method(s) to Mcalibrator2, please edit ***~/Mcalibrator2/subfunctions/colorcalculator/measurement_method_list.m***.
 By default, eight chromaticity estimation methods are already registered in this file as below.